FlaxEngine/FlaxDocs/manual/animation/skinned-model/index.md

 > [!Note]
 > Flax during importing separates the skeleton bones (used for the skinning) and the skeleton nodes hierarchy due to performance reasons (there are fewer bones that are used for rendering).
 If your model used sockets or any dedicated nodes they may be lost.
 However, it's better to use the Bone Socket actor in Flax.

+Flax supports **Level of Detail** for skinned models including automatic generation on import.

 ## Editing skinned model

 ![Skinned Model Window](media/skinned-model-window.jpg)